healthyregions/oeps/metadata/Medicaid_Policy_Proportion.md

 The following variables were included from the source data:

 1. Status of Medicaid Expansion Decision, a dummy variable indicating whether a state has adopted state-level policy action on the Medicaid Expansion decision ("Adopted") or not ("Not Adopted")
+2. Expansion Implementation Date, the date on which state-level Medicaid Expansion policies (if adopted) went into effect in a state

 Our first variable, Medicaid Policy Proportion, was calculated as a proportion of each year from 2014 to 2024 for which Medicaid Expansion was adopted / in effect in a state.
-For example, if Alaska adopted Medicaid Expansion on 9/1/2015, their proportion should be 0 for 2014, 0.333 (as Medicaid Expansion was adopted for four months -> 1/3rd of that calendar year) for 2015, and 1 for each year afterwards through 2024.
+For example, if Alaska adopted the Medicaid Expansion Decision on 9/1/2015, their proportion should be 0 for 2014, 0.333 (as Medicaid Expansion was adopted for four months -> 1/3rd of that calendar year) for 2015, and 1 for each year afterwards through 2024.

 Two broader five-year variables (2014 - 2019 Medicaid Expansion Proportion and 2020 - 2024 Medicaid Expansion Proportion) were also created to capture the proportion of the periods 2014 - 2019 and 2020 - 2024 for which Medicaid Expansion was implemented in a state.